grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Virtual users

-Or VUs.
+*(Or VUs)*.
 The simulated users that perform separate and concurrent iterations of your test script.

 Read more: [VU option reference](/using-k6/k6-options/reference#vus), [Tutorial to calculate the number of Virtual Users with Google Analytics](https://k6.io/blog/monthly-visits-concurrent-users).